amarmokhtar843749-rgb/usedcars-/README.md

 The following tools will be used in this project:

 * SQL for data cleaning and querying
-* Excel for initial exploration
+* Python Data Analysis & Insights
-* Power BI for visualization and dashboards
+* Tableau Interactive Dashboard & Data Visualization

 ## Expected Insights